Recording Archaeological and Other Heritage Assets

-The NPPF contains policies that require recording of a heritage asset where it is to be harmed or lost (1).
-The policies apply whether the asset holds an archaeological, historic, architectural or artistic interest .
-The requirement to record and advance further understanding is to be proportionate to the nature of the significance to be harmed or lost and the importance of the asset.
+The NPPF contains policies that require recording of a heritage asset where it is to be harmed or lost (ref.
+1).
+The policies apply whether the asset holds an archaeological, historic, architectural or artistic interest.
+The requirement to record and advance further understanding is to be proportionate to the nature of the significance which will be harmed or lost and the importance of the asset.

-The fact that something can be recorded is not to be a factor in consent decisions, says the NPPF (1), as a record is not as good as keeping the asset in its existing condition.
+The fact that something can be recorded is not to be a factor in consent decisions, says the NPPF (ref.
+1), as a record is not as good as keeping the asset in its existing condition.

-The recording process is managed through conditions on any permission or consent and sometimes a s106 agreement.
+The recording process is managed through conditions on any planning permission or consent and sometimes an agreement made between the local planning authority, landowner and/or developer (known as a Section s106 agreement).
 These will often refer to and control the operation of a written scheme of investigation which will set out the detail of what is required: to record, analyse, publish and archive.